toombs-caeman/toombs-caeman.github.io/rpg/rpg_opt.md

 # strategic / logistic combat (war gaming)
 * square or hex grids, movement speeds, weapon reach, weapon/damage types, armor
-* how to model platoon vs platoon rather than soldier vs soldier combat (combat across scales?)
+* how to model platoon vs platoon rather than soldier vs soldier combat (combat across scales? different number or size)
+    * shadow of the colossus style combat, or the flipside, fighting a swarm of ants
 * supply lines
 * weather, terrain
 * morale of soldiers, support from the people.
 At what point does an enemy rout, rather than fighting to the death?